jhonnystene/EscapeGame/enginedocs.md

 ### Getting mouse information
 The variables `mouseX`, `mouseY`, and `mouseDown` will be constantly updated so long as the mouse is in the Window object you are referencing them from.
+### Creating a loading screen
+You can create a loading screen by passing hint text in a `String` to the `drawLoadingScreen` function.

 ## The Keyboard Class
 The Keyboard class is intended to be modified to add and remove keybindings and key variable definitions.
 To add a keybinding, add a boolean value to the top-level of the Keyboard class in `Keyboard.java` as well as an integer value.
 The boolean value is used to tell whether or not a key is pressed, and the integer value stores the `KeyEvent` scan code.
 Once those variables have been added, add a line to the `keyPressed` and `keyReleased` functions in the Keyboard class enabling and disabling the key's boolean value when `keycode` is equal to the integer value.